 The breakaway focuses on compensating two distributor types: salespeople (paid a differential bonus), and sales leaders (paid a generation bonus).
 This is the strength of the breakaway—it naturally has a salesperson component and a sales leader component.
 All other plans have to try to add on the salesperson component.

 Differential bonuses are complicated and we won’t get into the details here, but if you’re not familiar with them, I encourage you to read this article.
 As salespeople advance through the ranks they qualify for higher percentages of the differential.
-Once you reach the top of the differential, you qualify for the entire differential bonus—cutting your upline off from the differential commissions generated in your downline—and thus you “break away”.
+Once you reach the top of the differential, you qualify for the entire differential bonus—cutting your upline off from the differential commissions generated in your downline—and thus you “break away.”
 You and your downline become a separate unit.
 A distributor at the breakaway rank is a top level salesperson; in order to advance and earn larger checks, he or she must become a sales leader.

 When a distributor beneath you reaches the breakaway rank, you no longer receive any differential bonuses from them or their downlines—they take the whole differential.
 This means that if you’re a breakaway and someone beneath you breaks away as well, you need to make up for the volume that’s no longer in your personal group in order to stay qualified.
 It also means that the compensation plan needs a new way to reward you if you do maintain your rank.
 Your downline is growing so your compensation must grow as well.

 This is accomplished with a generation bonus which is a type of level bonus.
 The generation bonus pays you a percentage of the group volume of each breakaway beneath you (down a certain number of generations).
 Again, we won’t go into the details of a level bonus, but I encourage you to read this article if you don’t already know how level bonuses work.
+And if you want a more in depth look at the breakaway, I encourage you to read this article.

 The modern unilevel typically has multiple commission types.
 The baseline commission is a unilevel commission (also in the level commission family) which every qualified distributor gets.
 The unilevel commission pays a set percentage on the personal volume of distributors.
 Your rank determines the number of levels you get paid on, but the percentage that you’re paid is the same on each level.
 Rank 5 gets the same percentage as rank 9, but rank 9 gets that percentage on a greater number of levels.